Basildon: Modern architecture and design

 St. Martin's Church in Basildon town centre is a modern structure.
 The church was consecrated in 1962 by the Bishop of Chelmsford.
-A freestanding glass Bell Tower was built in 1999 and opened by Her Majesty the Queen.
+A freestanding glass bell tower was built in 1999 and opened by Queen Elizabeth II.

 Although there are a number of tall buildings in central Basildon, there are also many newly constructed buildings closer to the 'Basildon Enterprise Corridor' situated in North Basildon.

-The largest structure in the new town's town centre is Brooke House, a 14-story residential tower block that fronts the west side of the town centre's East Square.
-Dating from 1962, it was designed by Sir Basil Spence and Anthony B Davies, with Ove Arup and Partners as the structural engineers.
-It has a 1960s Brutalist design, elevated on 8 massive V-shaped concrete pylons.
+The largest and tallest structure in the new town's town centre is Brooke House, a 49m / 161 ft high 14-storey residential tower block that fronts the west side of the town centre's East Square.
+Dating from 1962, it was designed by Sir Basil Spence and Anthony B. Davies, with Ove Arup & Partners as the structural engineers.
+It has a 1960s Brutalist design, elevated on eight massive V-shaped concrete pylons.
 The building was chosen to have a residential function, as opposed to commercial office space, to retain life in the town centre after the shops had closed.
 Shops were positioned to the rear of the building, with Brooke House acting as a covered forecourt.
 It was conceived as a structure to define Basildon's urban status and to act as marker to identify the town centre's location within a largely low-rise settlement set in a flat landscape.
-It was named after the then Minister of Housing and Local Government, Henry Brooke MP.
+It was named after the then Minister of Housing and Local Government, Henry Brooke.
 The building was given Grade II listing in 1998.